dangler/ally/README.md

   pattern.
 If more than one EC2 instance is found, all instances will be displayed so the user can select which instance to connect to.

+  The .pem file specified by the EC2 instance will be used.
+The key must exist in the key path location.

 Options:
   -s, --search TEXT    Pattern in name to filter with -u, --username TEXT  Login username (default = centos)